 When a water-clay paste is applied and left to dry on the skin, it serves to rehydrate the skin while simultaneously toning and exfoliating the skin.

-The best clays for therapeutic use include bentonite, kaolin and french green clays (illite) as they are all made up of incredibly fine particles and are known to have a relatively high capacity for ionic exchange.
-This means that these clays are able to pull toxins from deeper layers of the skin and that some of their ionic minerals will penetrate the skin, helping to enhance skin function34.
+The best clays for a gorgeous complexion include bentonite, kaolin and french green clays (illite) as they are all made up of incredibly fine particles and are known to have a relatively high capacity for ionic exchange.
+This means that these clays are able to attract toxins from deeper layers of the skin and that some of their ionic minerals will penetrate the skin, helping to support skin function34.

-In some cases, such as in Bentonite, clay has been shown to improve sunscreen formulas and protect skin from UV radiation35.
+In some cases, such as in Bentonite, clay has been shown to improve sunscreen formulas and help to protect skin from UV radiation35.

-In history, clay has been used as an antiseptic material, able to speed up wound healing and even used to draw the venom from snake bites36.
+In history, clay has been used as an antiseptic material, able to speed up wound healing and was even used at one time to draw the venom from snake bites36.
 Since the dawn of the Renaissance in the 1600s, clays were medically classified as drugs.

-Not just used externally, humans have ingested clay minerals to alleviate all sorts of digestive problems, especially diarrhea, parasites, digestive issues and metal toxicity.
+Not just used externally, humans have ingested clay minerals to help deal with all sorts of digestive problems, especially diarrhea, parasites, digestive issues and metal toxicity.
 Although for reasons explained above, eating clay is not the best idea and that’s why it is no longer a common practise.

 Medical clays may bind to toxins in the stomach before they reach the gut, preventing their absorption and moving them right out the body.
-Kaolin especially is able to bind to proteins and fats, which also extends to the membranes of bacteria and viruses, drawing them out the body - for obvious reasons, kaolin should not be ingested regularly as we need to absorb proteins and fats for optimal health too!
+Kaolin especially is able to bind to proteins and fats, which also extends to the membranes of bacteria and viruses, drawing them out the body - for obvious reasons however, kaolin should not be consumed regularly as we need to absorb proteins and fats for optimal health too!

 It is also known that many of these clays cause mineral deficiencies in zinc, potassium and iron when taken over long periods of time, however bentonite clay appears to be an exception.